What Are Hives and Angioedema?

 While you wait for the hives and swelling to disappear:

 - Avoid hot water.
 Use lukewarm water instead.

 - Apply cool compresses or wet cloths to the affected areas.

 - Try to work and sleep in a cool room.

 - Wear loose-fitting lightweight clothes.

-If hives or angioedema occur with any of the following symptoms, contact your doctor right away:
+If you have hives or angioedema and any of the following symptoms, call your doctor right away:

 - Tightness in the chest